 The Ren lab (PI: Dejian Ren, Professor of Biology, contact: dren AT upenn.edu) is associated with the Department of Biology, University of Pennsylvania, and is located at Carolyn Lynch Research Building.
-The lab currently has two areas of research: 1) the excitability of the nervous system, and 2) physiology of intracellular organelles including lysosomes and endosomes.
+The lab currently has two areas of research: 1) neuronal excitability and its implication in intellectual disability, and 2) lysosomal biology and its role in neurodegenerative diseases.

 Excitability of the Brain

 We study how the intrinsic excitability of mammalian neurons is regulated.
-A current focus is on the NALCN-UNC80-UNC79 protein complex that we discovered to form the major Na+-leak channel through which extracellular Na+ and Ca2+ and small neuropeptide such as substance P excite neurons.
-NALCN and UNC80 control the resting membrane potential of neurons and generates heterogeneity in neuronal excitability.
+A current focus is on the NALCN -UNC80-UNC79 protein complex that we discovered to form the major Na+-leak channel in mammalian brains.
+NALCN controls the resting membrane potential of neurons and generates heterogeneity in neuronal excitability.
+Extracellular Na+ , Ca2+ and small neuropeptide such as substance P also excite neurons through NALCN.
 The complex evolved about more than a billion years ago, before the divergence between fungi and animals, and before the emergence of eukaryotic voltage-gated sodium channels.
 In collaboration with clinicians and geneticists, we and others found that variations in NALCN and UNC80 genes cause symptoms including hypotonia, lack of speech development, sleep disturbance and severe intellectual disabilities (read more).

 Biophysics and Physiology of Endosomes and Lysosomes